JeradAlexander/Zero_to_Git/git_cmds.md

 ```

-use ince when starting a git repo
+use once when starting a git repo

 ```shell
 git init